-Post-Traumatic Stress Disorder (PTSD) develops after a profound event that leaves deep traces in the memory and body.
-The nervous system remains on high alert, as if the danger is still present.
-Sounds, images, or smells can suddenly trigger tension, even in a safe environment.
-Hugsback helps with recovery by providing a natural, safe signal of deep pressure – a warm, constant hug that helps the body relax.
+Post-traumatic stress disorder (PTSD) arises after a significant event that leaves deep marks in memory and body.
+The nervous system remains alert, as if danger is still present.
+Sounds, images, or smells can suddenly evoke tension, even in a safe environment.
+Hugsback aids recovery by providing a natural, safe signal of deep pressure – a warm, constant embrace that helps the body relax.

-In this article, you will discover what happens in the body with PTSD, how to recognize the signals, and especially how the Hugsback weighted stuffed animal brings back safety and calm.
-A low-threshold, natural support for recovery.
+In this article, you will discover what happens in the body with PTSD, how to recognize the signs, and especially how the Hugsback weighted plush toy brings back safety and calm.
+An accessible, natural support for recovery.

 What happens in the body with PTSD?

 After a trauma, the brain becomes dysregulated.
-The amygdala (the fear center) remains overactive, while the part that regulates rest is activated too little.
-As a result, the body reacts as if danger is still threatening – even when it is not.
-This constant hypervigilance exhausts the body and makes recovery more difficult.
+The amygdala (the fear center) remains overactive, while the part that regulates calm is not activated enough.
+As a result, the body reacts as if danger is still present – even when it is not.
+This ongoing hyper-alertness exhausts the body and makes recovery more difficult.
 The nervous system needs clear signals of safety.

-Why does tension remain so strongly present in PTSD?
+Why does tension remain so strong in PTSD?

-The autonomic nervous system stays stuck in fight-or-flight mode.
-Memories, sounds, or situations can trigger a stress response without any immediate cause.
-This leads to hypervigilance, sleep problems, flashbacks, and emotional exhaustion.
-Recovery requires repeated signals of safety – something deep pressure can provide effectively.
+The autonomic nervous system remains stuck in the fight-or-flight response.
+Memories, sounds, or situations can trigger a stress response without direct cause.
+This leads to hyper-alertness, sleep problems, flashbacks, and emotional exhaustion.
+Recovery requires repeated signals of safety – something that deep pressure can provide well.

-How do you recognize the signals of PTSD?
+How do you recognize the signs of PTSD?

-Common signals of tension and overstimulation in PTSD include:
+Common signs of tension and overstimulation in PTSD are:

 - Flashbacks or nightmares